SynoCommunity/spksrc/CONTRIBUTING.md

 You can show your support with a +1, or by adding a bounty via Bountysource.

 Before opening a Package Request, make sure that there are no existing requests for the same software.
 As part of your request, some basic information should be included.
 Contributors use that information as a starting point for packaging.
-Use the format as shown below.
+Use the format as shown below or use the following link: [Package Request](https://github.com/SynoCommunity/spksrc/issues/new?title=[Package%20Request]%20&body=Description%3A%0AWebsite%3A%0ADocumentation%3A%0ABuild%2FInstallation%20documentation%3A%0ASource Code%3A%0ALicense%3A)

 Title:

-[request] Name of software
+[Package Request] Name of software

 Content: